 This document explains the changes made between the NIFOG version 1.5 and 1.6.1

-Auxiliary Communications Field Operations Guide Version 1.1
+Auxiliary Communications Field Operations Guide (AUXFOG) Version 1.1

 The Auxiliary Communications Field Operations Guide (AUXFOG) is a reference for auxiliary communicators who directly support backup emergency communications for State/local public safety entities or for an amateur radio organization supporting public safety.